Skip to main content

 Both support a 1 million token context window with 384,000-token max output.
 That means you can feed an entire documentation base, a full codebase, or several hours of audio transcripts into a single request — no chunking, no fragile RAG.

 Multimodality is native: text, images, and video are processed in a single latent space using Engram Memory technology, which solves the "lost in the middle" problem on very long contexts.
-On MMLU-Pro, V4 reaches 86.2 to 87.5% — elite tier, only a few points behind the top proprietary models.
+On MMLU-Pro, V4 reaches 86.2 to 87.5% according to official public benchmarks available at time of publication — elite tier, only a few points behind the top proprietary models.

 Pricing that breaks the market